backmag/dotfiles/README.md

 - `.profile` - Profile configuration shared between shells
 - `.config/nvim` - Configuration for neovim, using lazy

+The terminal setup is that hyper launches bash.exe, which then starts zsh.
+The .zshrc-file is configured to use oh-my-zsh.

 ## Setup Instructions

 To use these dotfiles on a new system: